nextstepitt/auth0-pyrates/Lab_01 - Identity Provider/README.md

 The full instructions for this lab are provided in the course book.
 This is an overview of what is accomplished in the lab:

-### Step 1
+#### 1.1
-* If you have an existing administrator account at Auth0, and you have an existing development tenant to use or you can create a new tenant, then sign in to your account and use your tenant.
+1. If you have an existing administrator account at Auth0, and you have an existing development tenant to use or you can create a new tenant, then sign in to your account and use your tenant.
 If you do not have an account then register for a free new one at https://auth0.com, this includes a free developer tenant.
-* Configure a web application integration named *Pyrates* in your Auth0 tenant.
+1. Configure a web application integration named *Pyrates* in your Auth0 tenant.
-* Complete the .env file in ./src/pyrates with the issuer (Auth0) base URL, client id, and client secret values from the integration.
+1. Complete the .env file in ./src/pyrates with the issuer (Auth0) base URL, client id, and client secret values from the integration.
 The ISSUER_BASE_URL is built by prepending https:// to the *Domain* from the application integration.
-* In the Auth0 integration set the allowed callback and logout URLs to match the BASE_URL in the .env file: http://localhost:3000.
+1. In the Auth0 integration set the allowed callback and logout URLs to match the BASE_URL in the .env file: http://localhost:3000.

-### Step 2
+#### 1.2
-* Install the sdk with *npm install express-openid-connect*, or use *yarn* if you prefer.
+1. Install the sdk with *npm install express-openid-connect*, or use *yarn* if you prefer.
-* After the import for *express-cache-ctrl*, import the auth and requiresAuth functions from the *express-openid-connect* NPM package.
+1. After the import for *express-cache-ctrl*, import the auth and requiresAuth functions from the *express-openid-connect* NPM package.
 Because the distributed package is built using the CommonJS format, requiresAuth cannot be imported directly.
 Import the export object and split it:
     ```js
     import expressOpenIdConnect from 'express-openid-connect'
     const { auth, requiresAuth } = expressOpenIdConnect
     ```
-* After the comment about the express-openid-connect SDK authentiation middleware configuration, establish a *config* variable using the auth function with the following options:
+1. After the comment about the express-openid-connect SDK authentiation middleware configuration, establish a *config* variable using the auth function with the following options:
     ```js
     const authMiddleware = auth({